webfruits/best-practice/README.md

 This document provides some basic recommendations about how to structure and implement a webapp with [webfruits](https://github.com/webfruits).

 ## Code is just a tool – not the objective
 [Write self explaining and readable code](https://medium.com/@webseanhickey/the-evolution-of-a-software-engineer-db854689243).
 Always try to find a solution that even a beginner can understand (and yourself one month later).
 If you do so you can avoid comments, which takes time to write and a lot of attention to keep in sync with your code.
-Use your time to create awesome user interfaces and not to write complex code.
-In other words: Be dedicated to your solution and after that cames your code!
+Use your time to create awesome user interfaces – not to write complex code.

 _BTW: To keep things simple and understandable in its codebase is one of the main reasons for developing webfruits.
 Mostly every major UI library or framework is huge in its codebase and not that easy to master with all its extensions, plugins and dependecies.
 Try to ask yourself if you or your team really need that kind of big „middleware“ between you and the DOM.
 Keep in mind, that the DOM itself is already a high level UI-API._

 ## Use TypeScript
 [TypeScript](https://basarat.gitbooks.io/typescript/docs/why-typescript.html) will help you a lot and finally increase your productivity and code quality.
 With TypeScript you can easily navigate through your whole codebase and it prevents you making mistakes during writing code.
 It forces you to write better code.
-Feel interested to read this inofficial [TypeScript StyleGuide and Coding Conventions](https://github.com/basarat/typescript-book/blob/master/docs/styleguide/styleguide.md#variable-and-function).
+Feel free to read this inofficial [TypeScript StyleGuide and Coding Conventions](https://github.com/basarat/typescript-book/blob/master/docs/styleguide/styleguide.md#variable-and-function).

 ## Use Classes
 - **Write one class per file only.** With TypeScript it is getting really easy to write classes and to extend classes.